-Except for rare instances of dependency override, Professional Judgment are utilized only for adverse financial conditions resulting in loss of employment (as approved under guidance from the U.S. Department of Education).
-Supporting documentation is included in the file for any approvals for a dependency override and require review by the Vice President of Financial Aid's office.
+Except for rare instances of dependency override, Professional Judgments are utilized only for adverse financial conditions resulting in loss of employment (as approved under guidance from the U.S. Department of Education).
+Supporting documentation is included in the file for any approvals for a dependency override and require review by senior management in the Financial Aid department.
+A student whose FAFSA information is selected for verification is required to complete verification before the institution exercises any authority under section 479A(a) of the HEA to make changes to the applicant's cost of attendance or to the values of the data items required to calculate the EFC.